Empowered Pedestrians: Simple Tools, Safer Streets

 Strides That Stop Traffic

 Advocacy doesn’t stop at the umbrella.
-We’ve laced up for local 5Ks—spreading joy and attention to pedestrian safety as Giblet, the Chicken Who Crossed the Road, in a 7-foot inflatable costume.
-It’s funny, it’s memorable, and it starts conversations about why visibility matters.
-The chicken suit proves it: visibility works.
-The STOP Umbrella makes it simple.
+We lace up for local 5Ks—spreading joy and drawing attention to pedestrian safety as Giblet, The Chicken Who Crossed the Road, in a 7-foot inflatable chicken costume.
+It’s funny.
+It’s memorable.
+And it starts conversations about why visibility matters.